ifabijanovic/minidex/Sources/AuthAPI/README.md

 # AuthAPI

 Lightweight authentication module for MiniDex built on Vapor + Fluent.
-It exposes registration, login, logout, and user-management APIs plus the authenticators/middleware shared by the rest of the server.
+Exposes registration, login, logout, and user-management APIs plus authenticators/middleware for the rest of the server.

 ## Authentication Flow
-- `UsernameAndPasswordAuthenticator` verifies credentials (Bcrypt) and loads a minimal `AuthUser` into `req.auth`.
-- `AuthController.login` ensures the account is active + authorized, creates a random token, stores its SHA-256 hash in `DBUserToken`, and returns the Base64URL token string (plus expiry seconds).
-- Clients call protected routes with `Authorization: Bearer <token>`. `TokenAuthenticator` first checks Redis (see below) and otherwise validates the hashed token against `DBUserToken`, rehydrates the joined `DBUser`, and caches the result.
+- user logs in via `/api/auth/login` using Basic Authentication and gets back an access token
+- all further API calls are made using that access token via Bearer authorization

+## User Registration
+New users register via `/api/auth/register` but cannot log in until an administrator activates them and assigns roles via `PATCH /api/user/:id`.

 ## Redis Caching

-- Cache entries live under two keys:
+### Design
+Redis reduces authentication latency from ~5-10ms (database join) to ~1ms (Redis + PK lookup).
+The database is the authoritative source of truth for security state.

+### Cache Keys
-  - `token:<access-token>` → JSON-encoded `AuthUser` used by `TokenAuthenticator`.
+- `token:<access-token>` → JSON-encoded `AuthUser` (id, roles, isActive, tokenID)
-  - `token_hash:<hashed-token>` → original access token string so revocation logic (which only knows the hashed value) can delete the corresponding `token:*` record.
+- `token_hash:<hashed-token>` → original access token string (enables cache invalidation by hash)

-- TTL always matches the DB token’s remaining lifetime (minimum 1s).
-Cache failures are best-effort: errors are logged but the request still falls back to main DB.
-- Cache misses automatically repopulate Redis after a successful DB lookup so future authentications are single RTT Redis hits.
+### Cache Hit Flow
+1. Check Redis for cached user
+2. **Verify token not revoked/expired in database** (always, even on cache hit)
+3. If valid, use cached user data

+This ensures logout and revocation take effect immediately, even when Redis is unavailable.

+### Cache Miss Flow
+1. Query database: `DBUserToken` ⋈ `DBUser` filtered by token hash
+2. Validate token (not revoked, not expired)
+3. Cache result in Redis for future requests

-## Cache Invalidation
+### Cache Invalidation
-- `AuthController.logout` revokes the current token in main DB and invalidates both Redis keys via the hashed token lookup.
+- **Logout**: Revokes token in DB, best-effort invalidates Redis keys
-- `UserController.update` runs inside a DB transaction; if `roles` or `isActive` changes it clears every cached token for that user by iterating their `DBUserToken` rows and calling the same Redis invalidation helper.
-- `UserController.revokeAccess` (admin-only) mass-revokes and invalidates all tokens for the specified user, ensuring cached data never bypasses server-side changes.
+- **Revoke Access**: Revokes all user tokens in DB, best-effort invalidates all cached tokens
+- **Update User**: If roles/isActive change, **revokes all user tokens in DB** and invalidates cache

+### Failure Handling
+Redis failures are graceful:
+- Read failures → fall back to database
+- Write/invalidation failures → logged as ERROR, but system remains secure (DB revocation is sufficient)

+### Security Guarantees
+1. **Token revocation is immediate**: Logout, revokeAccess, and user role/status changes revoke tokens in the database within a transaction
+2. **DB check on every request**: Even with cached user data, token revocation status is always verified against the database
+3. **No stale permissions**: Changing user roles/status force re-authentication (all existing tokens are revoked)
+4. **Idempotent updates**: Setting roles/status to their current values does not revoke tokens (avoids unnecessary session disruption)

+### Known Limitations
+1. **Performance benefit is modest**: ~4-9ms savings per request.
+Redis was primarily added as a learning exercise
+2. **Role/status changes force re-login**: Users must re-authenticate after their roles or active status changes (this is intentional for security)

-## Testing Notes
+## Testing
-- `Tests/AuthAPITests` spin up an in-memory SQLite DB plus the `InMemoryRedisDriver` from `VaporRedisUtils`, asserting cache hits, misses, invalidations, and failure paths.
+`Tests/AuthAPITests` use in-memory SQLite + `InMemoryRedisDriver` to test cache hits, misses, invalidations, and failure scenarios.
-- `Application.makeTesting()` forces `logger.logLevel = .warning` so Redis and migration chatter stays quiet under `swift test`.